WasfiJ/argparse2/README.md

 Keep reading !

 ## Options used more than once
-If it makes sence, any option can be limited from appearing multiple times on the command line now via the new argument `max_use_count` :
+If it makes sense, any option can be limited from appearing multiple times on the command line now via the new argument `max_use_count` :
 ```python
 parser.add_argument('-b', '--bucket', .. , max_use_count=1, max_use_err='\n  Please provide one single S3 bucket !\n' )
 ```